cmungall/modal-in-owl/README.md

 Note that OWL cannot express "<->" here we treat this as an axiom replacement operation prior to reasoning.

-Thus it is valid to transform:
+Thus under this definition it is valid to transform:

     photoreceptor cell SubClassOf capable_of some detection-of-light-stimulus